 My first time in Germany was with Viking Cruises, where they always showcase the food of the region.
 That was an incredible trip.
-If you haven’t sailed with them, check out whey you should consider a river cruise with your family.
+If you haven't sailed with them, check out whey you should consider a river cruise with your family.
+They go to several different regions of Germany.

 I remember when I first told people I was going to Germany.
 Knowing I'm a foodie, they said not to get too excited about the food.